kashitamang/half-baked-game-stats/README.md

 | Users can remove the last stat added to the game      | 2      |
 | Uses can save games and see them on the page          | 2      |
 | Code uses the provided render functions               | 2      |

+🎁 ✅

+Main Goal: your job is to add the event listeners so that the following acceptance criteria are met:
+Acceptance Criteria:
+A user can track a player scoring points
+A user can remove the last added statistic
+A user can save games
+After a user saves a game, the app will display the game number and the total points scored

+PLAN
+🎁  Form 'Submit' Event Listener
+✅

+🎁  Remove 'Click' event listener

+🎁 Save 'click' event listener

+-maybe remove console.logs for CI check?